sanger-tol/treeval/docs/output.md

   - `*.bed.gz`: A bgzipped file containing telomere sequence locations
   - `*.bed.gz.tbi`: A tabix index file for the above file.
 - `hic_files/`
-  - `*.bed`: The raw bed file needed for ingestion into Pretext
+  - `*.bed`: The raw .bed file needed for ingestion into Pretext

 </details>

-The TELO_FINDER subworkflow uses a suplied (by the .yaml) telomeric sequence to indentify putative telomeric regions in the input genome.
+The TELO_FINDER subworkflow uses a supplied (by the .yaml) telomeric sequence to identify putative telomeric regions in the input genome.
 This is acheived via the use of [FIND_TELOMERE_REGIONS](../modules/local/find_telomere_regions.nf), the output of which is used to generate a telomere.windows file with [FIND_TELOMERE_WINDOWS](../modules/local/find_telomere_windows.nf) (Both of these modules utilise VGP derived telomere programs [found here](https://github.com/VGP/vgp-assembly/tree/master/pipeline/telomere)), data for each telomeric site is then extracted into bed format with [EXTRACT_TELO](../modules/local/extract_telo.nf) and finally BGZipped and indexed with [TABIX_BGZIPTABIX](https://nf-co.re/modules/tabix_bgziptabix/tabix_bgziptabix).

 ![Telomere Finder workflow](images/treeval_1_0_telo_finder.jpeg)